CodeYourFuture/CYF-Workshops/git-cli/readme.md

 - Develop our **mental model** of staging and committing in Git
 - Consolidate existing knowledge of Git
-- Develop use of CLI skills for Git
+- Develop use of your CLI skills for Git

 ## Learning objectives